yohamta/furex/README.md

 Since I was working on React Native app and Flexbox layout is very intuitive to me, so I thought it would be great if I could use the same concept to build user interface for games built with Ebiten.
 I would be so happy if it helps someone who has the same thoughts.
 I really appreciate if anyone could make any contribution to make the library more useful.

 ## Features

+It has very minimum and sufficient features to implement 2D game UI using Flexbox layout.

 | Feature                 | Supported | Note                                                                                                                   |
 |-------------------------|------------------|------------------------------------------------------------------------------------------------------------------------|